TGChenZP/AFLBrownlowMedalPredictor_LinearRegression/README.md

 **Report**
-Methods and outcomes can be found in `Report for Predicting Brownlow Medal Winner using Linear Regression.pdf`
+FOR METHOD USED AND RESULTS OF THIS EXPERIMENT/PROJECT PLEASE SEE `Report for Predicting Brownlow Medal Winner using Linear Regression.pdf`

 **Abstract**
 The Brownlow Medal is the AFL’s highest individual honour award.
 After each game the adjudicating